emeentag/streamy/readme.md

 ## How to use:

-Use following orphan branches for accessing each app we create.
+Use following packages for accessing each resource we create.

 - cloud: Contains vagrant envs. for the services.
 - base: Essential springboot project for a microservice.
 It contains several dependencies for creating the projects.